AI Trail Analysis

 Nearby amenities⌄

-- Parking area at trailhead
+- Parking lot at trailhead

-- Small shops/restaurants in Cheshire village
+- Cheshire village (restaurants, general store)

-- Public restrooms (limited, seasonal)
+- Public restrooms (limited, check Cheshire village)